Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/migration-guide-template.md

 main().catch((err) => console.error(err));
 ```

-You can also create a `CryptographyClient` to perform cryptographic operations (encrypt/decrypt, wrap/unwrap, sign/verify) using a particular key.
+The new client also provides a `CryptographyClient` to perform cryptographic operations (encrypt/decrypt, wrap/unwrap, sign/verify) using a particular key.
+Below is an example.

 ```ts
 const { KeyClient, CryptographyClient } = require("@azure/keyvault-keys");